Generic drug of Glucor

 · Digestive system: because of its possible digestive side effects, acarbose should not be prescribed in case of:

 o chronic diseases associating disorders of digestion and absorption,

 o major intestinal hernia,

-· Severe renal impairment: In the absence of data in patients with severe renal impairment, acarbose should not be used in patients with creatinine clearance <25 ml / min.
+· Severe renal impairment: In the absence of data in patients with severe renal impairment, acarbose should not be used in patients with creatinine clearance <25 ml / min / 1.73 m 2 .

-Gastrointestinal side effects depend on dosage and diet.
+These symptoms depend on the dosage and diet.
 These effects usually decrease during treatment.
 They also decrease when the prescribed low carbohydrate diet is respected.
 If symptoms persist, the dosage should be temporarily or permanently reduced.

 Hepatic reactions: Transient increase in liver enzymes, jaundice (see Warnings and Precautions for Use section );